Denton County Public Health

 Preparing and responding to disasters and assisting communities in recovery efforts

-In addition to these large-scale concerns, the DCHD provides services to include testing and treatment for persons with preventable communicable diseases such as sexually transmitted diseases (STD) and tuberculosis (TB).
+In addition to these large-scale concerns, the DCPH provides services to include testing and treatment for persons with preventable communicable diseases such as sexually transmitted diseases (STD) and tuberculosis (TB).
 Women, Infants and Children (WIC) Services are available to provide nutrition education and food vouchers for those who qualify.

 Our highly skilled, educated, and compassionate staff consists of bilingual support personnel, registered nurses, licensed vocational nurses, physicians, certified health educators, social workers, nutritionists, and administrators.
 We partner with many other organizations such as schools districts, city parks and recreation departments, TWU, UNT, and EMS, just to name a few to provide a healthy social and physical environment.
-Recent DCHD efforts to improve public health have received state and national recognition:
+Recent DCPH efforts to improve public health have received state and national recognition: